Adamska1008/mycot/README.md

 ## Conclusion

 PS and PS+ seems to be useless.
 The behave basically the same as zero-shot(e.g. add "AI: Let's think step by step").
+Wait, actually it's even worse when run on llama3:8b.

 ### gpt-4o-mini